What’s the one piece of outdoor gear you can’t go without?

 So there you have it.
 It looks like our packs will be a little heavier on our next hike…

-Let us know what items you rate in the comments below!
+Let us know what your favourite outdoor gear is in the comments below!